JavaScript is required

 How to use demonstrative adjectives in sentences

-Spanish demonstrative adjectives always go directly before the noun they're describing.
+Spanish demonstrative adjectives always go directly before the noun they're describing in the grammar.
 You can't separate them with other words like you sometimes can in English.

 Let's look at some practical examples: